 What does the Association need to do in order to coordinate the engineering study update with the Association’s fiscal year-end and the annual operating budget preparation?

-This article provides an example as well as a practical approach to answering this very question.
+This article provides an example as well as a practical approach to answer this very question.